csswizardry/csswizardry.github.com/_posts/2026-06-01-front-ends-missing-metric-the-tbt-window.md

 date: 2026-06-01 11:30:00
 categories: Web Development
 main: "https://csswizardry.com/wp-content/uploads/2026/06/speedcurve-02.png"
-meta: "The TBT Window is the FCP-to-TTI interval used to calculate synthetic Total Blocking Time.
+meta: "The TBT Window is the FCP-to-TTI interval used to calculate Total Blocking Time.
 If FCP or TTI moves, TBT can change even when long tasks do not."
 faq:
   - question: "What is the TBT Window?"
     answer: "The TBT Window is the interval between First Contentful Paint and Time to Interactive during which Total Blocking Time counts the blocking portions of long tasks."